 In commodities, gasoline hit a two-year high after Hurricane Harvey shut down nearly a fifth of U.S refining capacity, and more closures are expected.

 U.S. gasoline futures rose 3.1 percent to $1.8392, bringing gains this week to over 10 percent.

 The rise in crude inventories as a result of refinery shutdowns, however, weighed on oil prices.

-Spot gold inched up 0.2 percent to $1,313.10 an ounce on Wednesday.
-On Tuesday, the precious metal jumped to its highest since Trump was elected U.S. president, before closing flat.
+Spot gold edged marginally lower to $1,309.39 an ounce on Wednesday.
+On Tuesday, the precious metal jumped to its highest since Trump was elected U.S. president.